dienthinh0/Scrawl-Manga/README.md

 # Scrawl-Manga
-Scrawl manga is get manga from some web manga, it will write to file pdf, used for another device when offline.
+Scrawl Manga is get manga from some web manga, it will write to file pdf, used for another device when offline.

+Using python 3

+Syntax:
+    FeedMangaToPdf.py url
+    FeedMangaToPdf.py <file.txt>  // content many url

 Support Webpage:
   Mangapark.me